Introduction: Red Balloon Carbon Monoxide Detector

 The carbon monoxide sensor detects high levels of CO-gas concentrations in the air.
 When the concentration reaches a high level (which we pre-set) the LED changes color from green to red.

-Step 1: Getting the Components
+Step 1: Components

 Step 2: Assembling the Circuit

 Click here for a detailed wiring guide and test code.
 Don’t forget to solder the MQ7 sensor to its breakout board.